 Which of the five personality traits are dominant in Maine Coons?
-I have two Maine Coon boys and between them, they are a mix of all of these types at.
+I currently have two Maine Coon boys and two Maine Coon girls and between them, they are a mix of all of these types.

 The majority of Maine Coons can be described as a combination of extroverted and agreeable, and occasionally impulsive.

 You’ll find some interesting cat personality statistics in this study of cat personality types.